eclipse-hono/hono/site/documentation/content/deployment/helm-based-deployment.md

 kubectl delete svc -n hono eclipse-hono-jaeger-operator
 ~~~

-To undeploy a Hono instance that has been deployed manually from the resource files, run:
+A Hono instance that has been deployed manually using the resource files can be undeployed by running

 ~~~sh
 # in directory: eclipse-hono-$VERSION/deploy/
 kubectl delete -f ./eclipse-hono -R
 ~~~

-## Deploying from Source
+## Deploying custom Container Images

-The sections above describe how a released version of Hono can be deployed using Helm.
-In some cases it might be desirable to build Hono from source, e.g. in order to use a different metrics back end or to [enable Jaeger tracing]({{< relref "#deploying-jaeger" >}}).
+The sections above describe how Hono's pre-built container images can be deployed using Helm.
+In some cases it might be desirable to build Hono from source, e.g. in order to use a different metrics back end or to [enable Jaeger tracing](#deploying-jaeger).
 In these cases, the Helm templates contained in the source tree can be used instead of the Helm chart from the download page.

 The container images created as part of the build process need to be made available to the Kubernetes cluster that Hono should be deployed to.
 This usually requires the images to be pushed to a (private) container registry that the cluster has pull access to.
 Please refer to the documentation of the employed Kubernetes service provider for details regarding the setup and configuration of a private container registry.

 ### Deploying via a private Registry

+The first step is getting the source code of Hono.
+Please refer to [Building from Source]({{< relref "building_hono.md" >}}) for details.
-The build process can be started using the following command:
+Once the source code has been retrieved, the build process can be started using the following command:

 ~~~sh
 # in base directory of Hono working tree: